CZA1006/HealthChain/README.md

    2. `npm install`  *(first time only)*
    3. `npm run dev`
    4. Open the printed URL (e.g. `http://localhost:5173/`).

+### New Features in SQLite Backend
+- User registration and login with password or wallet authentication
+- Persistent session management with JWT tokens
+- User preference settings stored in SQLite
+- Automatic fallback to localStorage if backend is unavailable
+- Enhanced security with bcrypt password hashing

 4. **Demo Flow**
    1. In MetaMask, select **seller (Account #0)** → connect in Step 1.